tinoii3/TicTacToe/README.md

 # TicTacToe
-This TicTacToc game it make from java developed in netbean.
+This TicTacToc game it make from java, developed in netbean.